 Minimum wages - reputation and enforcement

-Three keynote speakers will be delivering sessions on a number of dates through January, February and March in the following locations:
+Three keynote speakers are delivering sessions on a number of dates and in various locations through February and March.

 The half day briefing covers the following:

 - The court of public opinion

 - Broadening scope of minimum wage; are you prepared?

 Minimum wages – key concepts

 - Who qualifies, including home-workers, interns, agency workers and the self-employed